-Wilson (2001), identified two types of information overload namely:-
+Wilson (2001), identified two types of information overload namely:- i) Personal overload ii) Organizational overload

 Personal overload is an instance when someone bites more than he can chew in the sense that he/she takes up more assignment or task than he/ she can actually carry out with ease.
-A situation whereby someone has to break hi/her back or leg in carrying out a task is known as personal overload.
+A situation someone has to break his/her back or leg in carrying out a task is known as personal overload.
 At the end of the day, the job will not be well done and the person will suffer from fatigue.

-Organisational overload is a situation whereby the whole staff in the organisation are put under stress and at the end of the day, work will done haphazardly and in an unusual fashion thereby reducing the competence of the staff and reputation of the organisation.
+Organizational overload is a situation whereby the whole staff in the organization are put under stress and at the end of the day, work will the done haphazardly and in an unusual fashion thereby reducing the competence of the staff and reputation of the organization.